qlue-dev/py-ssvad-metrics/README.md

 1. Frame-level traditional metric: only require frame-level anomaly scores; does not require pixel-level anomaly scores maps predictions and ground-truths.

 Each prediction output and ground-truth annotation must be a JSON file that follows data structure defined in [`ssvad_metrics.data_schema.VADAnnotation`](ssvad_metrics/data_schema.py).
-For pixel-level predictions, scores map arrays must be provided using `.tiff` or `.npy` format, containing single-precision floating point values ranging from 0.0 to 1.0.
+Pixel-level anomaly scores maps arrays must be provided using `.tiff` or `.npy` format, containing single-precision (32-bit) floating point values ranging from 0.0 to 1.0.
+For ground-truths, it can be same as pixel-level predictions, or using boolean values instead.
+But only `.npy` files supported if using boolean values (as `.tiff` requires 32-bit floating point values).

 ## Installation